randriu/synthesis/README.md

 Regarding the `TIMEOUT_LARGE_MODELS` value, choosing `0s` will allow you to ignore these experiments completely.
 Option `TIMEOUT_LARGE_MODELS=30m` is the minimum value that will safely allow the integrated method to finish.
 Experiments on large models with this timeout will amount to three hours.
 For the CEGAR method, you will obtain very rough estimates of their performance.
 Unfortunately, these estimates will be very poor: obtaining good estimates requires running CEGAR for at least five hours (recommended default value), resulting in the overall runtime of 21 hours.
 In our evaluation, we used `TIMEOUT_LARGE_MODELS=24h`.

-Finally, note that the `./experiment.sh` script evaluates experiments concurrently based on the number `nproc` of CPU cores available on your VM.
+Finally, note that the `experiment.sh` script evaluates experiments concurrently based on the number `nproc` of CPU cores available on your VM.
 Therefore, supplying your VM with multiple cores will greatly reduce computation time.
 For instance, having a VM with 4 CPU cores and choosing recommended settings `TIMEOUT_SMALL_MODELS=20m` and `TIMEOUT_LARGE_MODELS=5h` will allow you to reproduce almost all experiments and obtain relatively good estimates of the CEGAR behaviour in only about 6 hours of uptime.
 Also note that all of the provided runtimes for different timeout settings were estimated based on the experience with our CPU (Intel i5-8300H, 4 cores at 2.3 GHz) and that the evaluation might last longer/shorter on your machine.

 ## How to run synthesis manually